Staff & Board

 Visitor Engagement/Security Officer

-Colton Rothwell joined the MAM team in 2022 as a Visitor Engagement/Security Officer.
-Colton earned his BFA in studio arts at UM with a minor in journalism .
-He discovered his love of art while serving as a gallery assistant at the UC Gallery.
-Colton's personal art practice focuses on photography.
-Colton brings an enthusiastic presence to MAM, and is excited to engage with visitors who are interested in exploring everything contemporary art has to offer.
+Colton Rothwell joined MAM in 2022 as a Visitor Engagement/Security Officer.
+Rothwell earned his BFA in studio arts at the University of Montana with a minor in journalism.
+He discovered his love of art while serving as a gallery assistant at the University Center Gallery.
+Rothwell’s personal art practice focuses on photography.
+He brings an enthusiastic presence to MAM and is excited to engage with visitors who are interested in exploring everything contemporary art has to offer.

 Missoula Art Museum brings talented and dedicated teaching artists into many ongoing education programs.
 View current teaching artist bios here.